Gordonstoun

 Gordonstoun School (/ˈɡɔːrdənstən/ GOR-dən-stən) is a co-educational private school for boarding and day pupils in Moray, Scotland.
-Two generations of British royalty have been educated at Gordonstoun, including Prince Philip and his son King Charles III.
+Prince Philip, Duke of Edinburgh and his son Charles III attended the school.

 It is named after the 150 acre estate owned by Sir Robert Gordon in the 17th century; the school now uses this estate as its campus.
-It is located in Duffus to the north-west of Elgin.
+It is in Duffus to the north-west of Elgin.
 Pupils are accepted subject to an interview plus references and exam results.

-It was founded in 1934 as the British Salem School by German-Jewish educator Kurt Hahn based on the model of Schule Schloss Salem, that he had founded in Germany in 1919.
-Gordonstoun has an enrolment of around 500 full boarders as well as about 100 day pupils between the ages of 5 and 18.
-With the number of teaching staff exceeding 100, there is a low student-teacher ratio compared to the average in the United Kingdom.
-There are eight boarding houses (formerly nine prior to the closure of Altyre house in summer 2016) including two 17th-century buildings that were part of the original estate.
-The other houses have been built or modified since the school was established.
+It was founded in 1934 as the British Salem School by German-Jewish educator Kurt Hahn based on the model of Schule Schloss Salem, a school he had opened in Germany in 1919.
+Gordonstoun has an enrollment of around 500 full boarders as well as about 100 day pupils between the ages of 5 and 18.
+There are seven boarding houses.

 Gordonstoun is included in The Schools Index as one of the 150 best private schools in the world and among top 30 senior schools in the UK.